 The whole pods or just the seeds may be used to flavor Indian curries.
 Often the seeds are fried in a pan before the main ingredients are added.
 When the whole pods are employed in cooking, they must be removed after the dish is done to prevent their infusing a bitter flavor into the concoction.

-Some of its many other culinary uses are to flavor pickles, wines, custards, and liqueurs.
+What is cardamom?
+Some of the many other culinary uses for cardamom are to flavor pickles, wines, custards, and liqueurs.
 Sometimes it is also simply chewed like a betel nut.
 An exotic Middle Eastern recipe using cardamom is Shish Kabobs and has the following ingredients and instructions.

 What is Cardamom in Medicinal Usage?